-The proposed Project is a joint project by the California Department of Transportation (Caltrans) and the Federal Highway Administration (FHWA) and is subject to state and federal environmental review requirements.
-Project documentation, therefore, has been prepared in compliance with both the California Environmental Quality Act (CEQA) and the National Environmental Policy Act (NEPA).
+The proposed Project is a joint project by Caltrans and FHWA and is subject to state and federal environmental review requirements.
+Project documentation, therefore, has been prepared in compliance with both CEQA and NEPA.
 FHWA's responsibility for environmental review, consultation, and any other actions required by applicable Federal environmental laws for this project are being, or have been, carried out by Caltrans pursuant to 23 United States Code Section 327 (23 USC 327) and the Memorandum of Understanding dated May 27, 2022, and executed by FHWA and Caltrans.
 Caltrans is the lead agency under CEQA and NEPA.